isurasundar/EuropeanSoccerDB/README.md

 # EuropeanSoccerDB
 In this project, me and my team analysed the reasons for Manchester United fall from the table using the European Soccer data from Kaggle.
+It contained a decade worth of information about 11 country leagues, their team, players, player stats and details about all the matches played in the last decade.
+My first task to categorize the match data by year and into their respective leagues.
+Once I did next task identify the fallen champions, I identified currently struggling yesteryear champions to study the primary reason for their decline.
+Next, I identified which teams declined most in the recent years in Europe, you guessed it was Manchester United.
+They were league champions in 2013 and fell to 7th the next year and never recovered after that, Although they lost a legendary manager in the form of Alex Ferguson, I approached the problem from the player's standpoint.
+I compared their performance of the current team and Manchester United previous performance and forecasted a recruitment strategy for them.